 We are also here to hear the testimonies and listen to people’s stories, and hear about the contributions of the survivors, as my right hon.
-Friend the Member for Enfield North (Joan Ryan) and my hon.
-Friends the Members for Newport East (Jessica Morden) and for Wolverhampton South West (Eleanor Smith) reminded us.
+Friends the Members for Enfield North (Joan Ryan) and for Wolverhampton South East (Mr McFadden) and my hon.
+Friend the Member for Newport East (Jessica Morden) reminded us.
 That is why the Holocaust Educational Trust does such great work in schools and colleges, taking in the recorded testimony of survivors, and taking students, such as those from Winstanley College in my constituency, to visit the death camps.
 There is no better way to try and comprehend that horror, as I know from my personal experience.
 I took my daughter when she was 11— 20 years ago—to visit one of the camps, and she has never forgotten it, and neither have I.

 Remembering the holocaust gives us a perspective on the world we live in today, and that is all the more important as we reflect on the genocides that have continued to occur in recent years, such as that in Rwanda, which my hon.
 Friend the Member for Heywood and Middleton (Liz McInnes) spoke about.
 She gave us a story of hope—hope that people can come together.
 However, we also need to be aware of the bigotry, the prejudice, the hatred, and the anti-democratic forces that are still here today.
 The holocaust may be a part of the past, but the causes continue to cast a dark shadow over the present, and we must remain vigilant and speak out, and be louder.